I just saw some video of Iran doing their own May Day thing with their troops.

 We'd never planned to get involved in the life of the town, nor had it ever occurred to us that we might send our son to the Narrowsburg school, but suddenly we were upstate locals with a real stake in the community.

-Eighty of Narrowsburg's three hundred and nineteen adults are military veterans.
+80 of Narrowsburg's 319 adults are military veterans.

-At least ten recent scrual graduates are serving in Iraq or on another base overseas right now.
+At least 10 recent scruple graduates are serving in Iraq or at another base overseas right now.

-Every day the students gathered in the gym for the morning program open to parents, which began with the Pledge of Allegiance, followed by a patriotic song and then discussion of a word of the week.
+Every day, the students gathered in a gym for the morning program open to parents, which began with the Pledge of Allegiance, followed by a patriotic song, and then discussion of a word of the week.

-There was clearly no one else in the screw community who would have done so, and the principal never looked at us quite as warmly again.
+While we were never identified as the people to drop the dime to the ACLU, there was clearly no one else in the scrule community who would have done so, and the principal never looked at us quite as warmly again.

 When we later learned that the cheery kindergarten teacher belonged to one of the most conservative evangelical churches in town, we were careful not to challenge anyone or to express any opinion about politics or religion out of fear our son would be singled out.